Charlie-Henry/ModalShift/_posts/2024-03-31-Metrobike-Locations.md

 If you want to play with these weights and test different results, try my tool I created for this [here](https://app.hex.tech/85e3aa70-9c96-4e48-9c72-d7abe0c41315/app/a04d424f-65ee-4ba6-bccd-e65ac63b5e47/latest).

+The code I wrote for this project is located in this [repo](https://github.com/Charlie-Henry/metrobike-expansion).

 ## Data Sources: